Memo 36: Graduate Courses

 Under certain conditions, qualified nonmatriculated students may be enrolled in graduate courses and earn credit later applicable towards a graduate degree.
 These conditions are outlined in Memo 37.

 Postbaccalaureate students, undergraduate students, and nonmatriculated students who do not meet Graduate School admission requirements may enroll in 500-level courses provided that permission has been obtained in advance from the faculty member who will teach the class, and from the departmental Chairperson or designated representative.
 Permission should be granted only when the student appears to be exceptionally well prepared for entrance into the course so that the tempo and quality of the graduate instruction is not adversely affected.
 Such students should not constitute more than 20% of the total number enrolled in the class.

 Credits earned in 500-level courses by a student who has not been admitted to the Graduate School or to a particular unit as a graduate nonmatriculated student will not be applied later toward completion of requirements for an advanced degree.
 University of Washington students who are within 6 credits of completing their undergraduate degree and who have met the requirements for admission to the Graduate School may register the quarter immediately preceding admission to the Graduate School for up to 6 credits in 500-level courses in addition to the last 6 credits they require of undergraduate work.
 The graduate program which has admitted the student must approve registration for the courses and the petition for transfer of credit.

-A student working toward a Master's degree at the University may petition the Dean of the Graduate School for permission to transfer to the UW the equivalent of up to 6 graduate level quarter credits taken at another recognized academic institution to apply toward the minimum Graduate School requirement of 36 total credits.
+A student working toward a Master's degree at the University may petition the Dean of the Graduate School for permission to transfer to the UW the equivalent of up to 6 graduate level quarter credits taken at another recognized academic institution to apply toward the total credits required for the degree.
 (See the General Catalog for details and restrictions that may apply.)

 Revised: December 2009